DutchMaker/TTL-computer/README.md

 ## TODO's / Plans:

-- Write proper documentation on the instruction set and assembly code.
+- Write proper documentation on the instruction set and assembly code (mention what flags are set per instruction)
 - Updated previously made circuit diagrams according to latest Logisim design.
 - Write additional/updated documentation on all modules.
 - Build the computer in real life.